joshuapjacob/goodreads-berkeley-library/README.md

 # Goodreads Berkeley Library
 A Python script to check which books from a Goodreads "to-read" shelf are currently available to borrow from UC Berkeley's library.
 Built with [Selenium](https://www.selenium.dev/) and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/).

-[Library Extension](https://www.libraryextension.com/) does not support UC Berkeley's library so I made this to save me from manually checking which books on my reading list are currently available.
+Unfortunately, the [Library Extension](https://www.libraryextension.com/) does not support UC Berkeley's library so I made this to save me from manually checking which books on my reading list are currently available.

 ## Installation
 ```console